Kurt Schumacher

-Curt Ernst Carl Schumacher, better known as Kurt Schumacher (13 October 1895 – 20 August 1952), was a German politician who became chairman of the Social Democratic Party of Germany from 1946 and the first Leader of the Opposition in the West German Bundestag in 1949; he served in both positions until his death.
-An opponent of Chancellor Konrad Adenauer's government but an even stronger opponent of the Socialist Unity Party of Germany in East Germany, he was one of the founding fathers of postwar German democracy.
-He was an opponent of reactionary and revolutionary forces, the Nazi Party and the Communist Party of Germany (KPD) during the Weimar Republic and described the KPD as "red-painted Nazis".
+Curt Ernst Carl Schumacher, better known as Kurt Schumacher (13 October 1895 – 20 August 1952), was a German politician and resistance fighter against the Nazis.
+He was chairman of the Social Democratic Party of Germany from 1946 and the first Leader of the Opposition in the Bundestag in West Germany in 1949; he served in both positions until his death.

+Upon Adolf Hitler's seizure of power, Schumacher was imprisoned for ten years in various Nazi concentration camps.
+After World War II, he was one of the founding fathers of postwar German democracy.
+Throughout his life, he opposed far-right and far-left political movements, including the Nazi Party and the Communist Party of Germany (KPD).
+Referencing the concept of red fascism, Schumacher described the KPD as "red-painted Nazis".

 Early life and career

-Schumacher was born in Kulm in West Prussia (now Chełmno in Poland), the son of a small businessman who was a member of the liberal German Free-minded Party and deputy in the municipal assembly.
-The young man was a brilliant student, but when the First World War broke out in 1914, he immediately abandoned his studies and joined the German Army.
+Schumacher was born in Kulm, in West Prussia (now Chełmno in Poland), the son of a small businessman who was a member of the liberal German Free-minded Party and deputy in the municipal assembly.
+As a young man, he was a brilliant student; when the First World War broke out in 1914, he immediately abandoned his studies and joined the Imperial German Army.
 In December, at Bielawy west of Łowicz in Poland, he was so badly wounded that his right arm had to be amputated.
 After contracting dysentery, he was finally discharged from the army and was decorated with the Iron Cross Second class.
-Schumacher returned to his law and political studies in Halle, Leipzig and Berlin from which he graduated in 1919.
+Schumacher returned to his law and political science in Halle, Leipzig, and Berlin, from which he graduated in 1919.

 Inspired by Eduard Bernstein, Schumacher became a dedicated socialist and in 1918 joined the Social Democratic Party of Germany (SPD).
-He led ex-servicemen in forming Workers and Soldiers Councils in Berlin during the revolutionary days following the fall of the German Empire but opposed attempts by revolutionary left-wing groups to seize power.
+He led ex-servicemen in forming workers' and soldiers councils in Berlin during the revolutionary days following the fall of the German Empire but opposed attempts by revolutionary left-wing groups to seize power.
 In 1920, the SPD sent him to Stuttgart to edit the party's newspaper there, the Schwäbische Tagwacht.

 Schumacher was elected to the state legislature, the Free People's State of Württemberg Landtag in 1924.
+He transferred to the local republican organisation "Schwabenland" in the newly founded organisation to defend Germany's parliamentary democracy, the Reichsbanner Schwarz-Rot-Gold.
+Schumacher became chairman of the Stuttgart Branch of Reichsbanner.

-In 1928, he became the SPD leader in the state.
+In 1928, Schumacher became the SPD leader in the state of Württemberg.
 To oppose the emerging Nazi Party, Schumacher helped organise socialist militias to oppose them.
 In 1930, he was elected to the national legislature, the Reichstag.
-In August 1932, he was elected to the SPD leadership group.
+In August 1932, he was elected to the SPD party leadership group (Parteivorstand).
 At 38, he was youngest SPD member of the Reichstag.